geerlingguy/ansible-role-filebeat/README.md

 Local paths to the CA, SSL certificate and key files, which will be copied into the `filebeat_ssl_dir`.

+    filebeat_ssl: true

+Finally, turn on ssl for filebeat.

 For utmost security, you should use your own valid certificate and keyfile, and update the `filebeat_ssl_*` variables in your playbook to use your certificate.

 To generate a self-signed certificate/key pair, you can use use the command: